 A cumulative Final Exam will be written in April as scheduled by the Registrar's Office.
 If you choose to complete the optional research participation option (see below), the weight of your final examination will be reduced from 55% to 50%.
+If you complete the optional PeerWise (see below) you will also re-weigh your final exam by another 5%.
 The Final Exam covers material presented in the web modules and assigned readings from the entire term.